simonbaron-it/simonbaron-it/README.md

 > A multi-server Windows infrastructure environment built with Hyper-V, designed to simulate the core networking, identity, security and file services of a small organisation.

 #### Technologies:
-`Hyper-V` `RRAS` `Windows Server 2025` `Active Directory` `DNS` `DHCP` `Group Policy` `NTFS`
+`Windows Server 2025` `Hyper-V` `RRAS` `Active Directory` `DNS` `DHCP` `Group Policy` `SMB` `NTFS`

 #### What I'm Building:
 - Built and configured virtual infrastructure using Hyper-V, including virtual machines, virtual switches and isolated networking.
 - Designed a multi-VM environment with dedicated domain, networking, file-service and client roles.
-- Configured a dedicated Windows Server RRAS VM to route traffic between networks and provide NAT.
+- Configured a dedicated Windows Server RRAS VM to route traffic between networks and provide NAT between the isolated lab and external networks.
+- Deployed Active Directory Domain Services and designed the domain, OU and security group structure.
-- Configured Active Directory Domain Services, AD-integrated DNS and DHCP.
+- Configured AD-integrated DNS and DHCP to provide centralised name resolution and IP address management.
 - Configured SMB file shares and implemented group-based NTFS permissions using least-privilege principles.
-- Centrally managed workstation configuration through Group Policy.
+- Implemented Group Policy to centrally manage user, workstation and security configuration.
-- Tested DNS, DHCP, authentication, routing, Group Policy and permissions from domain-joined clients.
+- Validated DNS, DHCP, authentication, routing, Group Policy and permissions from domain-joined clients.
-#### What's Coming:
+#### What's Next:
 - Automate infrastructure administration with PowerShell.
 - Deploy a second Domain Controller and configure AD/DNS replication.
 - Implement backup, recovery and disaster-recovery testing.